bitprj/devrel/Kmeans_clustering_imgs.md

 # Extracting Information from Images Using K-Means Clustering

-Growing up, you might've heard the phrase, " a picture is worth a thousand words."
-In this age of rapidly growing information, there is a lot that can be extracted from pictures.
-Advancements with computer vision has allowed for self-driving cars to recognize and classify whether an object is a pedestrian crossing or a static road hazard up ahead.
-Another application are the fun instagram filters you might've seen on everyone's stories lately.
-Of course, every possible advancement the world appreciates today had stemmed from the most the most fundamental approaches or techniques in machine learning.
+You’ve probably heard the phrase “a picture is worth a thousand words.”
+In our digitally-advanced age, this is more accurate than ever; a lot of information can be extracted from an image.
+High-level computer vision systems have allowed self-driving cars to recognize whether an object is a pedestrian crossing or a static road hazard up ahead, and Instagram filters are face-detecting and interactive.
+These advancements stem from the most of the fundamental approaches of machine learning.

 Machine learning involves the learning process machines undertake in order to understand data and provide some answers about the data.
 In the context of image processing, an application of machine learning could be the attempt to process an image digitally, with numbers that represent the pixels and colors as data.